wally-kroeker/GraphSigninExport/tasks/active_context.md

 - Token management needs careful implementation for security
 - Error handling should be comprehensive yet user-friendly
 - Need to ensure proper handling of API rate limits
+- Need to provide flexible data filtering options for all report types